JaeNahm421/test1/eng/Manual.md

 	Accessing Altibase’s repository
 1. Go to Altibase’s Github at https://github.com/ALTIBASE.
-2. Access the desired repository in the website in this case, go to Documents.
+2. To access the desired repository in the website in this case, go to Documents.
 3. Clone the url through the green button on the link.

 ```